 The Board received a complaint about the professional conduct of a consulting cadastral surveyor.
 The Board appointed an investigator to report on the evidence into the claim that the surveyor had claimed the work of another surveyor as his own.
 Following an investigation, the Board referred the matter to a PCRP.
-The PCRP hearing is due to be held in July 2016.
+The PCRP hearing was held in July 2016 and the charges were proven.
+A costs order of \$5,526 was imposed.